 Why?
 Well, mortgage brokers are experts in mortgages.
 They’ll know which lenders are most likely to accept your gifted deposit and, as long as you choose a whole-of-market mortgage broker, they’ll be able to compare all the different lenders out there to find you the best deal and (hopefully!) save you a load of money in the long run.

 Your mortgage broker will also be able to take care of the whole mortgage application process for you, making your life a lot easier and giving you the best possible chance of getting that mortgage you’re after.
 Need help finding one?
-Just use our free find a mortgage advisor service to find the right broker for you.

 2. Get a gifted deposit letter